 The post holder will be leading and co-ordinating research at the MEIRU Karonga site.
-S/he will play a key role in developing research, co-ordinating existing research in Karonga and identifying opportunities for developing further research of public health importance.
+They will play a key role in developing research, co-ordinating existing research in Karonga and identifying opportunities for developing further research of public health importance.
 The successful applicant will ensure good communication with national and international collaborators, including facilitating interactions with study principal investigators, and liaise closely with the programme management and administration team in Karonga and Lilongwe.
-S/he will supervise researchers in Karonga, and will be responsible for overall co-ordination of field, clinical, data and laboratory teams and ensuring training and continuing professional development of staff.
+They will supervise researchers in Karonga, and will be responsible for overall co-ordination of field, clinical, data and laboratory teams and ensuring training and continuing professional development of staff.

-The post-holder will be responsible for ensuring appropriate governance of research and quality of data collection at the Karonga site, and will ensure ongoing good relations with local authorities.
+They will be responsible for ensuring appropriate governance of research and quality of data collection at the Karonga site, and will ensure ongoing good relations with local authorities.
 The applicant will have experience commensurate with their stage in career, including peer-reviewed publications, presentations at international conferences and grant applications.

-The post-holder must be willing to be based in Karonga, Malawi, a rural area, with frequent travel to Lilongwe.
+They must be willing to be based in Karonga, Malawi, a rural area, with frequent travel to Lilongwe.
 The applicant will also be required to travel to the UK occasionally for meetings.

-The post-holder will also be expected to contribute to the ongoing capacity development of MEIRU, and to contribute to LSHTM's postgraduate teaching programme at MSc and PhD level.
+They will also be expected to contribute to the ongoing capacity development of MEIRU, and to contribute to LSHTM's postgraduate teaching programme at MSc and PhD level.